touilleMan/godot-python/README.md

 0 - Build Godot

-This project needs Godot 3 and it GDnative wrapper static library system.
+This project needs Godot 3 and the GDnative wrapper static library system.
 Right now this wrapper library is not provided with Godot 3 alpha builds so we must compile Godot ourself with the `gdnative_wrapper=yes` option: